manueljo/manueljo/README.md

 - 👋 Hi, I’m @manueljo and I'm a Django fullstack Developer
-- 👀 I’m interested in Information Technology
+- 👀 I’m intrested in Information Technology
 - 🌱 I’m a freelancer
 - 💞️ I’m looking to collaborate on Django projects
 - 📫 How to reach me ...